 Table 4 shows the pattern matrix of a rotated factor analysis of the elements thought to affect social status.
 The table shows two extracted factors, labeled as "aristocratic elements" (Factor 1) and "meritocratic elements" (Factor 2).
-It was anticipated that an aristocratic way of thinking would prevail, due to the political system and tribal culture in KSA.
-Conversely, the results suggest that a meritocratic way of thinking is strong among the Saudi Arabian youth, and this meritocratic way of thinking is driving them to aim for higher education.
+It was anticipated that an aristocratic way of

 In this context, studying abroad appears to be more aristocratic than meritocratic.
 There are two reasons behind this.
 Firstly, there is a prevailing thought that degrees from famous universities abroad are necessary to get a better position, especially as many of royal family members and high government officials have studied abroad in the United States (U.S.) or United Kingdom (U.K.), making the foreign degrees symbolic.
-Secondly, the most frequent responses to "Why do you want to study abroad?" were to experience living abroad (24.8%), for specialized knowledge (21.7%), for future career (17.4%), to attain a good reputation (12%), to contribute to one's country (10%), to obtain a good salary (7.7%) and, finally, to attain a prestigious job (5.4%)(Appendix 1-8).
+Secondly, the most frequent responses to "Why do you want to study abroad?" were to experience living abroad (24.8%), for specialized knowledge (21.7%), for future career (17.4%), to attain a good reputation (12%), to contribute to one's country (10%), to obtain a good salary (7.7%) and, finally, to attain a prestigious job (5.4%) (Appendix 1-8).
 Most of these responses reflect respondents' curiosity and desire to experience different cultures.
 Their top reasons to study abroad were not directly tied to a meritocratic way of thinking, unlike the reasons to go to university.